 - Avoids uneven shrinkage or over-drying because radio waves concentrate in the wettest, densest areas of material.

-- Allows precise and instant temperature changes using electronic controls.
+- Allows precise and rapid temperature changes using electronic controls.

 - Uses less energy and results in less waste than a convection oven.